 This list is by no means comprehensive, but we're explaining the vibe of 3 different neighborhoods we think make a great base for your first trip to New York City.

 Hotel Highlight: Kimpton Muse Hotel NYC

-As we mentioned earlier, we disliked Times Square, however, we stayed just a few blocks away and found this location to be ultra convenient for visiting all the top sights in NYC.
+As we mentioned earlier, we disliked Times Square, however, we stayed just a few blocks away and found this location to be ultra convenient for visiting all the top sights.

 This sleek and comfortable hotel is everything you need for a great stay in NYC.
 From a fitness center to free bike rentals to free wine happy hour, there are lots of perks!
 Check out what we thought of staying at the Kimpton Muse Hotel.